respeaker/respeakerd/README.md

 48-    	Properties:
 ```

 e.
 Make sure there's no manually added ALSA devices in `/etc/pulse/default.pa`.
 All the sound devices should be discovered by the udev-detect module.
+If you have never touched this file, forget about this step.

-And then restart PulseAudio with:
+Now restart PulseAudio with:

 ```shell
 $ pulseaudio -k